sivaramakrishnan-rajaraman/UNets-for-TB-segmentation-and-localization/README.md

 ### What is included?

-The repository includes a Jupyter notebook file that contains the code for the entire project with detailed discussions about the various levels of thhis stagewise, systematic study.
-The manuscript is currently under preparation.
+The repository includes a Jupyter notebook file that contains the code for the entire project with detailed discussions about the various levels of this stage-wise, systematic study.

 ## For further details pelase refere to our study entitled "Training custom modality-specific U-Net models with weak localizations for improved Tuberculosis segmentation and localization" available at https://arxiv.org/abs/2102.10607